-Firstly, at the end of each day take 10 minutes to make a list of five things that you want to accomplish the next day.
-These are the tasks that, when completed, would make you feel that your day has been really worthwhile.
+Firstly, at the end of each day take 10 minutes to make a list of five things that you want to do tomorrow.
+These are the tasks that will make you feel that your day has been worthwhile.

 Write them down on an A4 page that you fold in half.
 Clear your desk so you only have this paper on it.

-First thing in the morning when you come into the office is to take the first task on the list, which is usually the hardest, and start working on it immediately.
+First thing in the morning take the first task on the list, make it the most difficult one, and work on it immediately.

 After that take the next one and the next one, until they are hopefully all done by the time you go home.

-This has really improved my productivity but also my feeling of accomplishment.
+This has improved my productivity and my feeling of accomplishment.
 The five tasks are the things that I most want to accomplish each day but even if I only accomplish three of of them I have a feeling that my day has been worthwhile.

 Secondly, I’ve started using the timer function on my mobile phone to time periods I have set aside to complete certain tasks.
-For example if I want to work at writing an article for 30 minutes I set the timer, focus on the task for the full 30 minutes until the timer beeps.
+For example if I want to write for 30 minutes I set the timer, focus on the task for the full 30 minutes until the timer beeps.
 I then stop working on that task and go onto the next.

-This will improve your productivity because you can focus on just one task without being distracted for the period of time you have allocated to that task.
+This improves your productivity because you focus on just one task without being distracted for the period of time you have allocated to that task.

 Also because of only allocating the certain amount of time to a task you will find that you complete tasks quicker than in the past.
 It has also stopped me from getting so caught up in any one task that I do not get anything else done.

-Thirdly, is a technique I use to manage all the internal distractions that keep on popping into my mind while working on other tasks.
+Thirdly, is a technique I use to manage internal distractions.
 For example send an e-mail to Greg on the great movie I saw or to remember to look at the review of the new mobile phone I am considering buying.